 QR Code/Crash Replacement/Inflatable Belts/FAA Approval:

 - The QR code label is awesome!
-Just scan it with your phone and it automatically takes you to a website with info, links to videos (coming soon) and links to the online instruction manual.
+Just scan it with your phone and it automatically takes you to a site with info, links to videos and links to the online instruction manual.

 - Chicco seats should be replaced after any crash (call customer service if you have questions about your situation)